Jabb4maN/FullCppAIO/README.md

 The Universal CRT is a vital component, seamlessly integrated with the VC++ 2022 redistributable.
 It's a built-in feature for Windows 10/11.
 For Windows Vista/7/8/8.1, it's typically delivered via Monthly Quality Rollups, KB3118401, or KB2999226.
 If you're on Windows XP, it's installed alongside the VC++ 2019 redistributable.
 Our repack ensures **KB3118401** is installed if UCRT isn't already present.

 **Good to know:** The VC++ 2022 runtimes are fully binary compatible with VC++ 2015, 2017, and 2019.
-This means they cover all applications built with Visual Studio versions from 2015 through 2022.
+This means they cover all applications built with Visual Studio versions from 2015 through 2022, same as VC++ 2026 runtime, it cover all applications built with vs versions from 2015 to 2026

+**warning** the VC++ 2026 runtimes will only support Windows 10/11 and their Windows Server equivalents only don't worry, the repack will install the vs 22-26 on the compatible system only